vstartse/DevSecOpsBIU11/k8s-tutorials.md

 ### The YouTube chat app

 1. For simplicity, you are given the app version that designed to talk with an external MySQL db.
-The code can be found in `app-multi`, so no need to switch branches.
+The code can be found in `app-multi` in branch `main`, so no need to switch branches.
 2. Build the image according to the Dockerfile in `app-multi`.
 3. Deploy it using the `youtube-chat-app-multi.yaml` configuration file (does it work? why?).
 4. We would like to create a cluster [Secret](https://kubernetes.io/docs/concepts/configuration/secret/) object to store the root user password for the MySQL database.
 Review the secret object in `k8s/mysql-secret.yaml` and apply it: